macabu/avrokado/README.md

 4. Run `npm test` or `yarn test`.

 ## TODO
-- Add standard Producer.
+- Add High Level Producer (waiting on node-rdkafka fix).
-- Remove `axios` dependency.
 - Improve in-code documentation.
 - Write tests for Consumer.
+- Move all types and interfaces to a single file to share usage. (?)